jarun/primepalindrome/README.md

 Implements space-optimized Sieve of Eratosthenes (default) with GCC-specific hardware-aided `ffsll()`as well as brute force methods.

+This program is also a demonstration of using efficient algorithms and C code-optimization.

 ## Execution time (brute force)

 /* On Intel(R) Core(TM) i5-3210M CPU @ 2.50GHz */